Breast cancer misdiagnosis claims

 “Osbornes Law is an established firm which handles a breadth of complex and high-value clinical negligence matters.”

-If that pattern matches your case, our medical negligence team can tell you whether the delay amounts to a claim.
-We will assess your records without obligation and act on a no win no fee basis.
+If that reflects your experience, our medical negligence team can tell you whether the delay amounts to a claim on a no win no fee basis.
 Our work on delayed cancer diagnosis claims is recognised by Legal 500 2026 and Chambers UK 2026.

 Why a clinical examination on its own is not enough

-A breast lump should be assessed using three independent tests that have to agree before anyone reassures you.
+A breast lump should be assessed using three independent tests as part of a complete assessment.
 Clinical examination by a breast surgeon.
 Imaging, which means an ultrasound scan if you are under 40 and a mammogram if you are older.
 And a biopsy of anything that looks suspicious on the scan, either a core needle biopsy or a fine needle aspiration.
 This is the triple-assessment pathway and it is the standard you should expect at any one-stop breast clinic.

 Many of the claims we run begin with a single examination that ruled the lump out without imaging.
-A GP who decided the lump felt benign.
-A clinic appointment that ended at the examination couch because the lump was “mobile” or “smooth”.
-A radiologist who reported a mammogram as clear without an ultrasound to back it up.
-Reassurance after only one prong of the triple assessment is not safe practice, and NICE guideline NG12 on suspected cancer referral is clear that a palpable breast lump in a woman of any age warrants urgent referral.
+Claims often involve a single examination without imaging or biopsy, sometimes after a lump was considered unlikely to be malignant on feel alone.
+Assessment based on examination alone, without imaging or biopsy, does not meet the expected standard, and NICE guideline NG12 on suspected cancer referral is clear that a palpable breast lump in a woman of any age warrants urgent referral.

-What turns a missed breast cancer diagnosis into a viable claim
+What a breast cancer misdiagnosis claim needs to establish

 A claim does not exist simply because something went wrong.
 We need to prove two things side by side.